batect/batect/docs/content/CLIReference.md

     If you are not running the most recent version, run `./batect --help` to see what options are available in your version.

+## Shell tab completion

+See the [shell tab completion section](tools/Shells.md) for information on supported shells and installation instructions.

 ## Run a task

 Run a task by running `./batect <task-name>`.
 For example, to run `the-task`, run `./batect the-task`.